JornVernee/JornVernee.github.io/_posts/2021-09-13-debugging-unsatisfiedlinkerrors.markdown

 For JNI a good way to make sure the name of the function in the native library is correct, is to regenerate the header file for the class with the method that fails to link (using `javac -h <path>`) and check to make sure that the function name in the header file matches the function name of the implementation (in the `.c/.cpp` file).

-Since the function name is derived from the package, class, and method name, moving the class to a different package, or renaming the package, class, or method, are all things that can make the name that the JVM expect go out of sync with the name of the function in the library.
+Since the function name is derived from the package, class, and method name, moving the class to a different package, or renaming the package, class, or method, are all things that can make the name that the JVM expects go out of sync with the name of the function in the library.

 ---